abikirkham/maths-challenge/README.md

    - Verified correct heading levels to accurately convey content importance.

 4. **Landmarks:**
-   - Confirmed content is organized within landmarks for ease of use with assistive technology.
+   - Confirmed content is organised within landmarks for ease of use with assistive technology.

 5. **Alternative Text:**
    - Provided alternative text or titles for non-textual content.